Mr-Smyth/circles/docs/Testing.md

 ---

 ## Testing of the Manage Child Relationship Functionality:
-This small function is called to handle removal of children.
+This small function is called to handle the removal of children.
 It consists of a landing page for info and calls delete_child to handle the removal.

 ### Initial Testing: